 Research In Action

-My colleagues at the Center for Injury Research and Prevention (CIRP) at Children’s Hospital of Philadelphia (CHOP) and I first developed the New Jersey Safety and Health Outcomes (NJ-SHO) Data Warehouse back in 2011 to include the full licensing, citation, and motor vehicle crash (MVC) history of every New Jersey driver over a ten-year period.
+My colleagues at the Center for Injury Research and Prevention (CIRP) at Children’s Hospital of Philadelphia (CHOP) and I first developed the New Jersey Safety and Health Outcomes (NJ-SHO) Data Warehouse back in 2011 to include the full licensing, citation, and motor vehicle crash (MVC) history of every New Jersey driver over a 10-year period.
 Our initial vision was that it could help us better understand teen driver licensing patterns and MVCs and the factors associated with them.
-But in just a few short years, we have expanded these data through 2018 to include several other important state-wide databases -- birth certificates, death certificates, electronic health records, and hospital discharge data -- to support studies on young drivers with developmental disabilities and child pedestrian/pedalcyclist injuries.
+But in just a few short years, we have expanded these data through 2018 to include several other important state-wide databases -- birth certificates, death certificates, electronic health records, and hospital discharge data -- to support studies on young drivers with neurodevelopmental differences and child pedestrian/pedalcyclist injuries.

 Now, I am thrilled to announce that we are broadening this novel resource's use by linking to Medicare and Medicaid claims data through a new research collaboration with Brown University School of Public Health researchers Andrew R. Zullo, PharmD, PhD and Nina R. Joyce, PhD.
 Through two new research programs, we aim to study the effects of medications on motor vehicle crashes in older adults and to help address health disparities due to driver’s license suspensions for non-driving-related offenses.